MoRayhxn/greeting/README.md

-This is a random greeting I made on my first day learning Python just to randomly practice.
+This is a random greeting I made on my first day learning Python as nmy first project just to randomly practice.